SysKitTeam/docs-monitor/how-to/users/add-users-manually.md

    * Add security role.
 4. Click **OK** to add user and automatically close the window.

-## Give access to SysKit Monitor users who haven't connected previously to the monitored computers
+## Give access to Syskit Monitor users who haven't connected previously to the monitored computers

-If you want to give access to SysKit Monitor to one user, please follow these instructions:
+If you want to give access to Syskit Monitor to one user, please follow these instructions:

 1. In **Manage Users and Groups** dialog click the **arrow** by the Grant Access button and then click the **Grant Access Manually** button.
-In the Create new user dialog, enter information about the user you want to give access to SysKit Monitor.
+In the Create new user dialog, enter information about the user you want to give access to Syskit Monitor.
 2. Under **Security – Role** select **Viewer**.
-This user will now have rights to read the data and to use SysKit Monitor to view reports.
+This user will now have rights to read the data and to use Syskit Monitor to view reports.
-3. If you give someone the **Administrator** role, they will also be able to administer the database and will have a full permission to use the SysKit Monitor.
+3. If you give someone the **Administrator** role, they will also be able to administer the database and will have a full permission to use the Syskit Monitor.

- If you want to give access to SysKit Monitor to a whole group, please follow these instructions:
+ If you want to give access to Syskit Monitor to a whole group, please follow these instructions:

 1. In **Manage Users and Groups** click on the **Security and distribution groups**.
 2. Select the group you want and click **Edit**.